Second Noah

 Second Noah is a television drama that was broadcast in the United States on ABC television from February 5, 1996, to June 8, 1997.
+Reruns then continued until August 10, 1997.

 Premise

 The series stars Daniel Hugh Kelly as Noah Beckett, whose wife Jesse (Betsy Brantley) is a veterinarian at Busch Gardens in Florida.
 Noah is a former basketball coach who is now a writer working on a second book, to be titled The Ark, after his first effort has sold over 2,000,000 copies.
 Noah and Jesse have a tendency to take in both stray animals and stray children, having adopted eight.
 The iguana star in the series and on the cover of the book is Peepers Saccardo.
 After Peeper's death, he is forever immortalized by taxidermy and sits proudly in front of the owner's fireplace.